hadolint/hadolint/README.md

 | spdx    | An [SPDX license identifier][spdxid]               |
 | email   | An email address conforming to [RFC 5322][rfc5322] |

-By default, Hadolint ignores any label not specified in the label schema.
-To warn on such additional labels, turn on strict labels:
+By default, Hadolint ignores any label that is not specified in the label schema.
+To warn against such additional labels, turn on strict labels, using the command line:

 ```bash
 hadolint --strict-labels --require-label version:semver Dockerfile
 ```

-or in the config file:
+or the config file:

 ```yaml
 strict-labels: true
 ```

-When strict labels is enabled, but no label schema has been specified, Hadolint will warn if any label is present.
+When strict labels is enabled, but no label schema is specified, `hadolint` will warn if any label is present.

 ### Note on dealing with variables in labels